The buffer pool is an area in main memory where

-Accessing to a block in the old sublist makes it “young”, moving it to the head of the buffer pool (the head of the new sublist).
-If the block was read in because it was required, the first access occurs immediately and the block is made young.
-If the block was read in due to read-ahead, the first access does not occur immediately (and might not occur at all before the block is evicted).
+Accessing a page in the old sublist makes it “young”, moving it to the head of the new sublist.
+If the page was read because it was required by a user-initiated operation, the first access occurs immediately and the page is made young.
+If the page was read due to a read-ahead operation, the first access does not occur immediately and might not occur at all before the page is evicted.

-mysqldump operation, or a
+scan, performed for a mysqldump operation or a

 SELECT statement with no